-Bus iness Conduct & Ethics Directors Senior Management Employees (a) Conflict of The Company's By-laws The Company's policy on The Company's policy on
+Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest The Company's By-laws prohibits the nomination and The Company's policy on Conflict of Interest election of a director who is engaged in any business which competes with or is antagonistic to that of the Company.

-8 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.
+10 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.